DISTANT BODIES & ACCOMPLICES

 PORTALS - Play with distance

-Lecture and Workshop on Remote Role Play.
+Lecture and Workshop on Remote Role Play at iWeek2021, LAB University of Applied Sciences, Online

 How can the surrounding environment be incorporated in worldbuilding?
 What are rules that enable meaningful dialogue?
+How to integrate movement into screen interactions?
+How can distant places share one physical game space?

 Where the unborn conspire